Psychology professor wins service-learning award

 A graduate of Brown University with a degree in linguistics, Nigro received an M.S. in psychology from Yale University and a Ph.D in psychology from Cornell University, where she was an instructor before coming to Bates.

-Tags: community service, Georgia Nell Nigro, Maine Campus Compact Faculty Service-Learning Award.
+Tags: Awards to faculty community service Georgia Nell Nigro Maine Campus Compact Faculty Service-Learning Award

 Leave a Reply

 This is a forum for sharing your thoughts about the preceding post with the public.
 If you have a question for the author, please email the Bates Communications Office at email@example.com.